|HOW TO BUY|

 At the end of the auction, you will be required to return to the registration area where an invoice will be generated for your review and payment.
+The Purchaser of any Lot will be charged Commission on the Hammer Price at a rate of ten percent (10%) will be charged on the first $2,500 of the last bid made or received (“the Hammer Price”) for each item, and three and nine tenths percent (3.9%) on the balance.
 If you are a motor vehicle dealer, equipment dealer or maintain other tax exempt status, you will be required to complete additional documents in accordance with state law allowing such exemptions.
 Specific forms and details can be found on the particular auction web page for the auction you are attending.
 If you purchased an item with a title, the title will be completed in the name that appears on your registration card.

 Payments must be made by the last day of the sale, or sale day if it is a one day auction.
 Please visit our Payment Options & Financing page for a complete list of acceptable methods of payment.
 Items cannot be removed from the yard until payment is received in full.

 After you have paid for all of your items, you will receive a checkout ticket.
 This ticket is your proof of purchase and must be presented when removing equipment from the yard.
 No equipment will be released from the yard without a checkout ticket and complete payment for all purchases.
 As a general rule, equipment must be removed no later than one week after the auction except at the Florida auction yard where buyers have two weeks.